mtzfactory/nango/docs/docs/add-sync.md

 "url": "https://api.example.com/my/endpoint?query=A+query",

 // External API HTTP request related
 "method": "GET", // The HTTP method of the external REST API endpoint (GET, POST, etc.).
+Default: "GET".
 "headers": { "Accept": "application/json"}, // HTTP headers to send along with every request to the external API (e.g. auth header).
 "body": { "mykey": "A great value"}, // HTTP body to send along with every request to the external API.
 "query_params": { "mykey": "A great value"}, // URL query params to send along with every request to the external API.

-// To fetch results & uniquely identify records "response_path": "results", // The path to the result objects inside the external API response.
+// To fetch results & uniquely identify records "response_path": "data.results", // The path to the result objects inside the external API response.
-"unique_key": "name", // The key in the result objects used for deduping (e.g. email, id).
+"unique_key": "profile.email", // The key in the result objects used for deduping (e.g. email, id) + enables Full Refresh + Upsert sync mode.

 // Providing paging information in external requests (required for paging) "paging_cursor_request_path": "after", // Provide the cursor request path for fetching the next page.